Aliuken/JobVacanciesApp_Java17/README.md

 > [!IMPORTANT]
+> The PC used to develop and execute the application has a GNU/Linux OS.
+>
 > In the next sections, we use:
 > * **app** as the abbreviation for **application**.
 > * **JS** as the abbreviation for **JavaScript**.